GEANT/ansible_role_tls_cert/README.md

 onto a host.

 Certificates from the [TCS service](https://security.geant.org/trusted-certificate-services/) can be OV (Organization Validated) or EV (Extended Validation) certificates.
-This role deploys:
+This role:

+* Check if the supplied key and certificate match
-* the key pair
+* Deploys the key pair
-* the chain that belongs to it
+* Deploys the CA chain that corresponds to the certificate
-* a single file containing private key, cert, and chain
+* Deploys a single file containing private key, cert, and chain

 TODO: generate pkcs12/jks key stores based on defined keystore password.